- For years SAP has said that the SNP optimizer is useful for performing supply planning.

 - The deployment supply planning run

-It is supposed to be leading edge and to allow a company to constrain by production resources, warehouse resources, storage resources and transportation resources.
-It is also supposed to be able to allow a customer to perform multisourcing, which is the intelligent and dynamic sourcing.
-For instance, if an inbound location has two sources of supply, it was supposed to be able to select the lower cost source of supply or switch to a higher cost source of supply if the lower cost source of supply was out of capacity for the time the supply was demanded.
+It is supposed to be leading edge and to allow a company to constrain by production resources, warehouse resources, storage resources, and transportation resources.
+It is also supposed to be able to enable a customer to perform multisourcing, which is intelligent and dynamic sourcing.
+For instance, if an inbound location has two sources of supply, it was supposed to be able to select the lower cost source of supply.
+Or switch to a higher cost source of supply if the lower cost source of supply was out of capacity for the time the supply was demanded.

 The Truth About the SNP Optimizer

-Reviewing a large number of projects we never found an instance where the SNP Optimizer worked anywhere like it was advertised.
-In fact, the SNP Optimizer’s output is frequently a source of friction between the IT department and the business, with the business realizing the output is not useful.
+Reviewing a large number of projects, we never found an instance where the SNP Optimizer worked anywhere like it was advertised.
+The SNP Optimizer’s output is frequently a source of friction between the IT department and the business, with the company realizing the output is not useful.